 I loved that all these deeply caring people came together to change the past and make it better, I loved that Columbus was a good man underneath the influences of his culture and society, I loved that the main characters were a whole mix of races and that there were plenty of women as well as men, I loved that it was ultimately such a hopeful book.
 I loved all of the characters.
 I loved how the book thought about history.
 I loved EVERYTHING, OKAY?

 But I haven't reread this book in maaaany years at this point and I kind of don't ever want to reread it again.
-Because these days I know Orson Scott Card holds a lot of opinions about a lot of things that I REALLY don't agree with and I'm pretty sure a bunch of that stuff pervades this book as I'm told it does with his other books. (eg: gender, gender essentialism, homophobia, and probably more.)
+Because these days I know Orson Scott Card holds a lot of opinions about a lot of things that I REALLY don't agree with and I'm pretty sure a bunch of that stuff pervades this book as I'm told it does with his other books. (eg: racism, gender essentialism, homophobia, and probably more.)
 I've always been rather too good at being oblivious and I'm quite sure my younger self wouldn't have noticed any of that sort of crap.
 And I don't trust that I could reread this book without getting angry at it and at Card and ruining it.
 So I would much rather just let my teenage self enjoy the book in my memory and not discover the ways in which it is actually terrible.